North Korea–Russia border: Incidents

 On 16 October 2016, a Russian border guard killed a North Korean fisherman and injured eight others after opening fire on a fishing vessel in the Sea of Japan.
 The Federal Security Service (FSB) claimed the vessel, trawler Dae Yong No. 10, was encroaching in Russian waters in the Sea of Japan on Saturday.
 During a search of the vessel, the FSB guards found "illegally obtained aquatic bio-resources" on board, a statement said.
 The statement says the ship then attempted to flee while its crewmembers tried to wrest weapons from the Russian guards.
 A Russian coast guard ship fired at the trawler's propulsion system, disabling it, and on the North Korean crewmen, the statement said.

 On 17 September 2019, the FSB said a Russian Coast Guard ship detected two North Korean vessels and 11 motorboats fishing illegally in Russian territorial waters.
 While one of the vessels was detained, the crew of the other opened fire, wounding four Russian servicemen before it was captured, along with the 11 motorboats, according to the FSB.
 A total of 161 North Koreans were detained, including some wounded in the confrontation, who were given medical assistance.
-Both North Korean vessels, their crews, and 11 motorboats were taken to the Russian port of Nakhodka, where they are expected to stay till the end of the investigation.
+Both North Korean vessels, their crews, and 11 motorboats were taken to the Russian port of Nakhodka, where they were expected to stay until the end of the investigation.

 On 18 September 2019, Russia summoned the top North Korean diplomat in the country over a skirmish between the coast guard and fishing vessels in the Sea of Japan.
 Russia's Foreign Ministry expressed "serious concern" over the incident to Jin Jong-hyeop, the interim chargé d'affaires at the North Korean Embassy in Moscow.
-This is not the first time the countries have had run-ins in the region.
-North Korea has previously seized Russian boats.
-In July, it arrested a fishing crew.
+This was not the first time the countries have had run-ins in the region.
+North Korea had previously seized Russian boats - arresting a fishing crew in July 2019.